lheisey/beautiful-gardens/README.md

 ## Changelog ##

+### 0.1.2 ###
+* Changed Links page to two column layout
+* Fixed double css class in navbar
+* Fixed link to Home page for site logo
+* Fixed missing div on Home page

 ### 0.1.1 ###
-* Add scroll to top of page
+* Added scroll to top of page

 ### 0.1.0 ###
 * Change CRLF line endings to LF